john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 The `groupby` allows you to aggregate a DataFrame object by field and then, possibly, map the results with some function.
 Here are some example use cases:

- * A big box company groups it's purchase log by item category (men's, women's, home furnishings, etc.) and region, then applying `sum` to the sale prices.
-This would create a break down of sales volume by region and category.
+ * A big box company groups it's purchase log by item category (men's clothing, women's clothing, home furnishings, etc.) and region, then applys `sum` to the sale prices.
+This creates a break down of sales volume by region and category.

  * A forum website groups its members by age and topics of interest.
 They they apply `min`/`max` to the age for each topic.
-This gives the website creates some ideas of trendy topics for different age groups.
+This gives the website creators some idea of trendy topics for different age groups.

 Let's group our client list by last name and then count the number of people with each eye color: